imadwivedi/Handwritten-digit-recognition/README.md

 # Handwritten-digit-recognition
-Handwritten digit recognition of MNIST dataset with the help of Tensorflow and Tflearn
+Handwritten digit recognition of MNIST dataset with the help of Tensorflow and Tflearn.
+Data folder contains dataset.